On the H-type deviation of step two Carnot groups: Introduction

-In \cite{tys:h-type-stability} we formulated a quantitative conjecture relating the H-type deviation of a step two Carnot group $\G$ to the behavior of the $\infty$-Laplacian of Folland's fundamental solution for the $2$-Laplacian.
+In \cite{tys:h-type-stability}, a quantitative conjecture was formulated relating the H-type deviation of a step two Carnot group $\G$ to the behavior of the $\infty$-Laplacian of Folland's fundamental solution for the $2$-Laplacian.
 An affirmative answer to this conjecture would imply that all step two polarizable groups are of Heisenberg type.
-We also confirmed this conjecture on a class of anistropic Heisenberg groups.
+Among the results in \cite{tys:h-type-stability} was a verification of this conjecture on a certain class of anistropic Heisenberg groups.

-In this paper, we advance the study of the H-type deviation with several new results.
-Our first new contribution is the following theorem.
+This paper advances the study of the H-type deviation with several new results.
+We first investigate the behavior of $\delta(\G)$ under Carnot group morphisms.
+In particular, we prove the following result relating the H-type deviation of an arbitrary step two group of rank $m$ with its free group counterpart.